Financial Comparison: BioRestorative Therapies (BRTX) vs. Its Competitors

 |BioRestorative Therapies Competitors

-BioRestorative Therapies presently has a consensus target price of $15.00, suggesting a potential upside of 1,100.00%.
-As a group, “Biotechnology” companies have a potential upside of 108.69%.
-Given BioRestorative Therapies’ stronger consensus rating and higher probable upside, research analysts clearly believe BioRestorative Therapies is more favorable than its peers.
+BioRestorative Therapies presently has a consensus price target of $15.00, suggesting a potential upside of 998.90%.
+As a group, “Biotechnology” companies have a potential upside of 108.50%.
+Given BioRestorative Therapies’ stronger consensus rating and higher possible upside, equities analysts plainly believe BioRestorative Therapies is more favorable than its peers.

-This table compares BioRestorative Therapies and its peers revenue, earnings per share and valuation.

 Summary

-BioRestorative Therapies beats its peers on 8 of the 13 factors compared.
+BioRestorative Therapies peers beat BioRestorative Therapies on 7 of the 13 factors compared.

 About BioRestorative Therapies